FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-dotnet.md

 }
 ```

 Wait, where’s the client secret?
-This file is in git, but you should not put secrets under version control.
+This file is in Git, but you should not put secrets under version control.
 Instead, the client secret is provided on the command line via an environment variable.
-This change means the correct way to publish and start the web application is now (where you replace `<YOUR_CLIENT_SECRET>` with the client secret value.
-For this example the value for the client secret is `change-this-in-production-to-be-a-real-secret`):
+This change means the correct way to publish and start the web application is now (where you replace `<YOUR_CLIENT_SECRET>` with the client secret value, which for this example is `change-this-in-production-to-be-a-real-secret`):

 ```shell
 dotnet publish -r osx-x64 && ASPNETCORE_ENVIRONMENT=Development SetupDotnet__ClientSecret=<YOUR_CLIENT_SECRET> bin/Debug/net7.0/osx-x64/publish/SetupDotnet